Syria: Involvement of Lebanese war

 Hafez al-Assad died on 10 June 2000.
 His son, Bashar al-Assad, was elected president in an election in which he ran unopposed.
-His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001 the authorities had suppressed the movement, imprisoning some of its leading intellectuals.
-Instead, reforms have been limited to some market reforms.
+His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001, his government had suppressed the movement, imprisoning some of its leading intellectuals.
+Instead, reforms were limited to some market reforms.

 On 5 October 2003 Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
 In March 2004, Syrian Kurds and Arabs clashed in al-Qamishli.
 Signs of rioting were seen in Qamishli and Hasakeh.
 In 2005, Syria ended its military presence in Lebanon.
-Assassination of Rafic Hariri in 2005 led to international condemnation and triggered a popular Intifada in Lebanon, known as "the Cedar Revolution", which forced the Assad regime to end its 29-year-old military occupation in Lebanon.
+The assassination of Rafic Hariri in 2005 led to international condemnation and triggered protests in Lebanon, which forced the Assad regime to end its 29-year-old military occupation in Lebanon.
 On 6 September 2007, foreign jet fighters, suspected as Israeli, reportedly carried out Operation Orchard against a suspected nuclear reactor under construction by North Korean technicians.

-Syrian Revolution and Civil War
+Syrian revolution and civil war

 Military situation in December 2015.
 Islamic State-controlled territory is in grey.

-Nepotism of ruling elites and authoritarian regime caused Syrian Revolution as part of the wider Arab Spring.
+Nepotism of ruling elites and authoritarian regime caused Syrian revolution as part of the wider Arab Spring.
 Public demonstrations across Syria began on 26 January 2011 and developed into a nationwide uprising.
 Protesters demanded the resignation of Assad, the overthrow of his government, and an end to nearly five decades of Ba'ath Party rule.
-Since spring 2011, the Syrian government deployed the Syrian Army to quell the uprising, and several cities were besieged, though the unrest continued.
+Beginning in spring 2011, the Syrian government deployed the Syrian Army to quell the uprising, and several cities were besieged, though the unrest continued.
 According to some witnesses, soldiers, who refused to open fire on civilians, were summarily executed by the Syrian Army.
 The Syrian government denied reports of defections, and blamed armed gangs for causing trouble.
-Since early autumn 2011, civilians and army defectors began forming fighting units, which began an insurgency campaign against the Syrian Army.
+In early autumn 2011, civilians and army defectors began forming fighting units, which began an insurgency campaign against the Syrian Army.
 The insurgents unified under the banner of the Free Syrian Army and fought in an increasingly organized fashion; however, the civilian component of the armed opposition lacked an organized leadership.